 Beach Pool is a large and serene natural springs-themed setting, with a 111,261-gallon pool overlooking Seven Seas Lagoon, 181-foot-long waterslide, waterfalls, walking bridge, poolside bar, and zero-depth beach entry.
 There’s also an Alice in Wonderland water play area adjacent to the pool, providing balance for kids to what is otherwise an adult pool area.

 3. Fuentes del Morro Pool – I don’t care how old you are, if you claim that you don’t like pretending to be a pirate, you are lying to yourself and your whole life is a sham.
-The pool at Disney’s Caribbean Beach Resort scores serious points for its Spanish colonial fortress style, complete with cannons.
+This zero-entry pool at Disney’s Caribbean Beach Resort scores serious points for its Spanish colonial fortress style, complete with cannons.
 It’s even better than its counterpart at the newer and nicer Disney’s Riviera Resort!

 For me, Fuentes del Morro Pool feels like an extension of the first scene of Pirates of the Caribbean (attraction), and I can only imagine being a child again and coming back to this after riding the Magic Kingdom attraction for the first time.
 Add to this the nice Shipwreck Play Area, and two water slides, and you have an area that’s great for kids.
 For the adults, there’s a pool bar plus two somewhat secluded hot tubs.
 All of this plus close proximity to Banana Cabana and Centertown Market makes this pool a great option for a “rest day” during a Walt Disney World vacation.